OperaGraecaAdnotata/OGA/README.md

 6. author name
 7. work title
 8. alleged composition date for each work
-9. (experimental) IPA transcription of word form (the 5th BCE Attic one)
+9. (experimental) IPA transcription of a word form (the 5th-century BCE Attic one)

 The morphosyntactic annotation and lemmatization are the outputs of (i) a parser and (ii) lemmatizer trained on 1,2M+ tokens of AGDT data